-Before you start planning your exchange to the University of Copenhagen, contact your home university to find out if there is an exchange agreement and what the process is for you to get nominated to go on exchange.
+Before you start planning your exchange at the University of Copenhagen, contact your home university to find out if there is an exchange agreement and what the process is for you to apply for exchange.

 To make the most of your studies at the University of Copenhagen, we recommend that you have completed at least two years of full-time studies at your home university.

 Once your home university have nominated you for exchange in our online nomination system, we will process your nomination and send you an invitation by e-mail including detailed information about completing our online application form.

 Please note: You will typically receive the invitation e-mail 5–10 working days after being nominated online.
 Remember to check your junk mail/spam folder, as the invitation e-mails sometimes get caught there.

 As part of the application, you are required to describe your proposed study programme at the University of Copenhagen, as well as your studies at your home university.
 You will also be asked to upload a transcript of the courses you have completed at your home university.
 We accept unofficial transcripts, preferably in PDF format, downloaded from the electronic registrar of your home university.

 This is essential in order to decide whether you are qualified for admission, and whether the university can offer you the appropriate courses.

 Scandinavian students and students enrolled at an institution in an English-speaking country are exempt from documenting sufficient English language proficiency.

 For all other students, the following subjects requires proof of English proficiency: